 Tips for Managing Issues

-- Account Owners and Project Managers should respond to source string issues as fast as possible.
-When Translators open source string issues, there is a good chance they are not able to proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
+All users should respond to issues as fast as possible.
+When Translators open a source string issue, there is a good chance they cannot proceed with translation or don’t feel confident in creating a translation because they need resolution of their question.
 Having a source string issue is also a strong indication that there might be a problem with how the string was captured.
 For example, placeholders might be incorrect.
 It’s possible the string shouldn’t be translated at all, or needs to be recaptured with updated integration.

-- Anyone can close an issue, but it is often good practice to let the person who opened an issue close it, to make sure they are satisfied with the resolution.
+Anyone can close an issue, but it is often good practice to let the person who opened an issue close it, to make sure they are satisfied with the resolution.

-- You can manage your e-mail notification preferences from the Project Notifications tab of your Smartling profile.
+You can manage your e-mail notification preferences from the Project Notifications tab of your Smartling profile.